soketi/echo-server/docs/STATISTICS.md

 Get the current stats (the latest ones). **This might not be available on all drivers!**

-# Drivers

-Currently, there are two types of drivers, both which handle the data differently and format the data differently when retrieved via the REST API.
+# Local & Redis Time Series

-When retrieving the stats, they are formatted like this:
+When retrieving the stats using `local` or `redis-ts` drivers, they are formatted like this:

 ```json
 {